1997 Heath High School shooting: Shooting

 On December 1, 1997, Carneal wrapped a shotgun and a rifle in a blanket and took them to school, passing them off as an art project he was working on.
 He carried a loaded Ruger MK II .22-caliber pistol in his backpack.
 Carneal rode to school with his sister and arrived at approximately 7:45 a.m.
 When he arrived, he inserted earplugs into his ears and took the pistol out of his bag.
-He fired ten rounds in fast succession at a youth group of students.
-Three girls later died and five other students were wounded.
+He fired ten rounds in fast succession at a student prayer group.
+Three girls later died and six other students were wounded.

 Brittney Thomas, a survivor, said that when she turned around during the shooting, she was "kind of facing down the barrel of the gun."

 A member of the group, Benjamin Strong, testified that Carneal dropped the gun of his own accord after the shooting.
 Carneal placed his pistol on the ground and surrendered to the school principal, Bill Bond.
 After dropping the gun, Carneal said to Strong: "Kill me, please.
 I can't believe I did that."